Sir-Chi/QuestForEverything/README.md

 #### The Dragon Egg

 Once one person obtains the Dragon Egg, it will give everyone else the advancement too, even if "One Item Per Person" is on.

-## Small Biomes

-There are two different versions of Quest for Everything.
-One is the basic datapack which can be used as normal in any new minecraft world on any minecraft seed.
-The other is a special version which gives a custom world with small biomes.
-This means that you do not need to travel for hours to find a Jungle or a Swamp.

-If you'd like to change the seed used for generating the world in the small biomes version check out the [Wiki](https://github.com/Sir-Chi/QuestForEverything/wiki) which gives you a step by step guide on how to do that.

 ## Credits